Fryy55/sincere-pack/README.md

 ![Create spritesheet button](https://github.com/user-attachments/assets/f300f93a-3882-4ecf-9657-589e599fdbcb)
 ---

-### 5) Download your sheet and re-download the `.plist` with the buttons below (you can use the old `.plist` from your texture pack as well, I'll re-download it for demonstration.
+### 5) Download your sheet and re-download the `.plist` with the buttons below (you can use the old `.plist` from your texture pack as well, I'll re-download it for demonstration).

 ![Download buttons](https://github.com/user-attachments/assets/15fb76a2-59d7-435f-8f84-38811f971e70)
 ---